SHOBUsi/secure-network-design-cisco-pkt/03-firewall-acl-vpn.md

 access-group HQ-OUT in interface HQ
 ```

-> Blocking RDP (3389) outbound prevents employees from tunnelling out to external remote desktops — a common data exfiltration path.
+> Blocking RDP (3389) outbound prevents employees from tunnelling out to external remote desktops, a common data exfiltration path.
 Blocking BitTorrent ports (6881-6889) and SQL (1433) removes unnecessary risk.

 ---

 ## PAT/NAT — Address Translation

 The DMZ web server uses a private IP (192.168.0.2), but external users reach it via the ASA's public IP.
 NAT maps incoming connections on the public IP to the private server address.
-For outbound traffic, PAT translates all internal addresses to the single public IP.
+For outbound traffic, PAT translates all internal addresses to a single public IP.

 ### Static NAT — Web Server